merps/f5-rtd-sre-demo/docs/html/aws.rst

 ==================================================================

 AWS Virtual Private Cloud (VPC) is an isolated virtual network in AWS.
-This virtual network enables Visy to manage the resources allocation inside the established VPCs including implementing a secure access between Visy and AWS data centres.
+This virtual network enables MeBeFake to manage the resources allocation inside the established VPCs including implementing a secure access between MeBeFake and AWS data centres.

-Visy’s strategy on VPC is to utilise the Multi-VPC approach.
-This approach enables Visy to set isolated boundaries based on core services being provided.
-This effectively establishes VPC as a foundational platform in the Visy Telstra-Managed AWS platform of which workloads will be placed into.
+MeBeFake’s strategy on VPC is to utilise the Multi-VPC approach.
+This approach enables MeBeFake to set isolated boundaries based on core services being provided.
+This effectively establishes VPC as a foundational platform in the MeBeFake SRE-Managed AWS platform of which workloads will be placed into.

 The VPC structure is outlined as follows: